rmissier/deonet-odoo-dev/README.md

 # Odoo Development Environment (Odoo.sh-like)

 This project provides a Docker-based Odoo development environment that closely mimics the workflow and structure of odoo.sh.
 It is designed for teams to collaborate efficiently, with support for Odoo Community, Enterprise, and custom addons.
+All code and environment management is handled via a single Makefile for easy onboarding and updates.

 ## Features